daniel-molina/visualequation/README.md

 $ sudo apt-get remove python-setuptools

-$ python2 -m pip install --user setuptools
+$ python -m pip install --user setuptools

 ### Installing visualequation using pip

 The fastest way is to download it and install from PyPI, just

-$ python2 -m pip install --user --upgrade visualequation
+$ python -m pip install --user --upgrade visualequation

 On the other hand, if you have the sources, the first step is to generate the LaTeX symbols used by the program:

-$ python2 populate_symbols.py
+$ python populate_symbols.py

 It will late a bit.

 After that, you can generate a package

-$ python2 setup.py bdist_wheel
+$ python setup.py bdist_wheel

 and install it

-$ python2 -m pip install --user dist/visualequation-\<version\>-py2-none-any.whl
+$ python -m pip install --user dist/visualequation-\<version\>-py2-none-any.whl

 where you substitute \<version\> by the version number of the file generated in dist/.